-The US FDA amended the emergency use authorization (EUA) for the Pfizer-BioNTech COVID-19 Vaccine, authorizing the use of a single booster dose for administration to individuals 16 and 17 years of age at least six months after completion of primary vaccination with the Pfizer-BioNTech COVID-19 Vaccine.
+The US FDA amended the emergency use authorization (EUA) for the Pfizer booster dose for administration to 16-17 year olds at least six months after completion of primary vaccination with the Pfizer-BioNTech COVID-19 Vaccine.

 “Vaccination and getting a booster when eligible, along with other preventive measures like masking and avoiding large crowds and poorly ventilated spaces, remain our most effective methods for fighting COVID-19,” said Acting FDA Commissioner Janet Woodcock, MD.
 “As people gather indoors with family and friends for the holidays, we can’t let up on all the preventive public health measures that we have been taking during the pandemic.
 With both the delta and omicron variants continuing to spread, vaccination remains the best protection against COVID-19.”